Supreme Court of Appeal violated Section 174 of the Constitution

-WHILE North Gauteng High Court Judge Motha may have stirred a hornet’s nest in his order to get clarity on the composition of legal counsel pertaining to the lack of racial diversity, the judge has brought the issue of transformation in the judiciary slap bang in the spotlight.
+While North Gauteng High Court Judge Mandlenkosi Motha may have stirred a hornet’s nest in his order to get clarity on the composition of legal counsel pertaining to the lack of racial diversity, the judge has brought the issue of transformation in the judiciary slap bang into the spotlight.

-The matter of transformation within the judiciary is not limited to the legal counsel but goes beyond this right up to the appointment of judges even in the highest courts.
+The matter of transformation within the judiciary is not limited to the legal counsel but goes beyond this to the appointment of judges even in the highest courts.

-Once revered as the “darling of the judiciary”, the former judge president of the Western Cape High Court, recently impeached, has revealed that his problems began when he ran out of favour after he revealed that there were deep-rooted patterns of racism in the judiciary.
+The former judge president, recently impeached, has said that his problems began when he ran out of favour after he revealed that there were deep-rooted patterns of racism in the judiciary.

 Most recently, black-owned conglomerate Sekunjalo Group cried foul as the group was made to face an all-white panel of judges at the Supreme Court of Appeal (SCA) in an equality matter.